ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 ## <a id="rc-changes"></a>Ranking Criteria Changes

-For this month, there weren't many major proposals or Ranking Criteria changes, rather the focus was on minor wording changes.
+For this month, whilst there weren't many major proposals or Ranking Criteria changes, there was a focus on minor wording changes throughout.

 ### osu!taiko